ruan-xian/POCRA/README.md

 # Pokerogue OCR Assistant (POCRA)
 Tired of looking up Pokemon and their abilities or consulting a type effectiveness chart?
-POCRA scans your screen, recognizes the Pokemon you're fighting, and automatically opens the
+POCRA scans your screen with OCR (Optical Character Recognition), recognizes the Pokemon you're fighting, and automatically opens the
 Ydarissep Pokedex page for that Pokemon.
 ## Installation
 Download the latest version for Windows [here](https://github.com/ruan-xian/POCRA/releases/tag/v1.0), unzip the folder, and run `pocra.exe` to open the app.